-The subjects considered to be relevant are Mathematics, Further mathematics Computer Science, Physics, Electronics, Statistics.
+The subjects considered to be relevant are Mathematics, Further Mathematics, Physics, Computer Science, Electronics and Statistics.
 If you are unsure whether you would be considered with your qualifications/predictions, we would encourage you to contact us before making an application.

 In all cases we only offer places to applicants if we are convinced that they have the academic potential and the high level of motivation that is needed to be successful on the Integrated Foundation Year and on their chosen degree programme.
 To help us make our decision, applicants may be asked to attend an Academic Assessment.